nkowaokwu/igbo_api/README.md

 ### Local Development

-Once you've configured your prpoject, you can start the Igbo API dev server by running:
+Once you've configured your project, you can start the Igbo API dev server by running:

 ```
 yarn dev